Aldbury: Launcelene's Manor

-This consisted of 70 acres of general land, 3 acres of meadow and 5 shillings rent and was held in 1361 of the heir of Roger Launcelene in free socage for the service of one pair of white gauntlets.
+This consisted of 70 acres of general land, 3 acres of meadow and five shillings rent; it was held in 1361 of the heir of Roger Launcelene in free socage for the service of one pair of white gauntlets.
 John, son of William Aignel, died seised of this manor in 1361 and from this time it appears to have descended with the manor of Pendley in Tring.

-Cherrywicke Manor (reputed as a manor)
+Cherrywicke Manor

 Robert Dogget bought land in Aldbury from Edward Verney in 1557, described as a manor in 1615, Edward Dogget sold the actual manor to Francis Bellingham, though parcels near the churchlands were held by John Dogget in 1638.

-1954 Valetta accident
+Valetta accident

 On 6 January 1954, a Royal Air Force Vickers Valetta twin-engine training aircraft crashed at Tom's Hill, just south of the village.
 Of the 17 airmen on board, 16 were killed.